CBonnell/chameleon-certs/draft-lamps-chameleon-certs.md

 If present, the signature field specifies the signature algorithm used by the issuing certification authority to sign the Delta Certificate.
 If the signature field is absent, then the value of the signature field of the Base Certificate and Delta Certificate is equal.

-If present, the issuer field specifies the distinguished name of the issuing certification authority to sign the Delta Certificate.
+If present, the issuer field specifies the distinguished name of the issuing certification authority which signed the Delta Certificate.
 If the issuer field is absent, then the distinguished name of the issuing certification authority for both the Base Certificate and Delta Certificate is the same.

+If present, the subject field specifies the distinguished name of the named subject as encoded in the Delta Certificate.
+If the subject field is absent, then the distinguished name of the named subject for both the Base Certificate and Delta Certificate is the same.

 If present, the subjectPublicKeyInfo field contains the public key included in the Delta Certificate.
 If this field is absent, then the public key included in the Base Certificate and Delta Certificate is equal.

 If present, the extensions field the extensions whose criticality and/or value are different in the Delta Certificate compared to the Base Certificate.
 If the extensions field is absent, then all extensions in the Delta Certificate MUST have the same criticality and value as the Base Certificate.
 This field MUST NOT contain any extensions which do not appear in the Base Certificate.
 Additionally, the Base Certificate SHALL NOT include any extensions which are not included in the Delta Certificate, with the exception of the DCD extension itself.
 Therefore, it is not possible to add or remove extensions using the DCD extension.

-The signatureValue field contains the value of the signatureValue field of the Delta Certificate.
+The signatureValue field contains the value of the signature field of the Delta Certificate.
 It MUST be present.

-At least one of signature, issuer, subjectPublicKeyInfo, or extensions MUST be present in the extension value.
+One or more of the signature, issuer, subject, subjectPublicKeyInfo, or extensions fields MUST be present in the extension value.

 ## Issuing a Base Certificate